ProgramCommunication Ph.D Program

-I am the Director of the 19th Biennial NCA/AFA Summer Conference on Argumentation, which will take place July 30-August 2, 2015, in Alta, Utah, and Editor of Recovering Argument, a selection of conference papers to be published by Routledge in 2016.
+I was the Director of the 19th Biennial NCA/AFA Summer Conference on Argumentation, which took place July 30-August 2, 2015, in Alta, Utah, and Editor of Recovering Argument, a selection of conference papers to be published by Routledge in 2017.

-Among many professional service commitments, I have chaired the National Communication Association's Committee on International Discussion and Debate and the American Forensic Association's Publications Committee.
+Among many professional service commitments, I have chaired the National Communication Association's Committee on International Discussion and Debate, Diamond Anniversary Book Award Committee, and Gerald R. Miller Outstanding Dissertation Award Committee; the American Forensic Association's Publications Committee; and the Western States Communication Association's Finance Committee.
 I am a former President of the Western Forensic Association.
 I also am a former director of the Trojan Debate Squad at U.S.C. and of the Annenberg doctoral program.